alegaio7/WebPdfSigner/README.md

 Build the solution in release mode and run the generated .msi installer.

-The setup package installs the desktop module and configures it to autorun after Windows login.
+The setup package installs the desktop module and configures it to autorun after the Windows login.

 The setup also installs a couple of certificates needed for SSL communication between the desktop module and the page from the web project.